 Maurizio Molinari is currently the editor of La Stampa.
-For the full management list please see here.
-La Stampa includes sections such as foreign and domestic news, sports, entertainment and regular columns.
-La Stampa also has a section called Vatican Insider which provides “comprehensive information on the Vatican, the activities of the Pope.”
+For the complete management list, please see here.
+La Stampa includes foreign and domestic news, sports, entertainment, and regular columns.
+La Stampa also has a section called Vatican Insider, which provides “comprehensive information on the Vatican, the activities of the Pope.”

 Funded by / Ownership

-La Stampa was recently acquired by Exor (Agnelli Family’ investment vehicle Fiat Group) from GEDI Gruppo Editoriale S.p.A. (a holding company owned by the De Benedetti family).
+La Stampa was recently acquired by Exor (Agnelli Family’s investment vehicle Fiat Group) from GEDI Gruppo Editoriale S.p.A. (a holding company owned by the De Benedetti family).
 John Elkann is the Chairman and Chief Executive Officer of Exor.
-At the time of this analysis, the transition to new ownership is still ongoing.
 La Stampa’s business model is based on subscriptions and advertising.
-For financial reports see here.
+For financial reports, see here.